Cosmian/CipherCompute/README.md

 ## The millionaires

-Say Alice, Bob and Charlie want to rank their wealth without revealing their actual wealth to each other.
+Alice, Bob and Charlie are millionaires and want to rank their wealth without revealing their actual wealth to each other.
 CipherCompute provides them with all the tools to

  - write an algorithm in a high level language ([rust](https://www.rust-lang.org/)) to solve this problem